-Strawman Has a Point: When threatening to share Harvey Dent's psychiatric file with the press, Thorne sarcastically quips that the people have a right to know who they're electing for office.
-Not that Thorne really cares, but this is actually a pretty valid concern: Would you vote for someone if you found out they've been desperately trying to sweep their violent disassociative identity under the rug?
+When threatening to share Harvey Dent's psychiatric file with the press, Thorne sarcastically quips that the people have a right to know who they're electing for office.
+Not that Thorne really cares, and he deliberately made the situation worse, but this is actually a pretty valid concern: Would you vote for someone if you found out they've been desperately trying to sweep their violent dissociative identity under the rug?

-Villain Decay: Though Joker is clearly menacing and insane as ever to start out, in the TNBA season he's reduced to far less psychotic, laughs much less, and is scared out of his wits after a few minutes with the Creeper.
-Fortunately, this is undone in hislaterappearances.
+Though Joker is clearly menacing and insane as ever to start out, in the TNBA season he's reduced to far less psychotic, laughs much less, and is scared out of his wits after a few minutes with the Creeper.
+Fortunately, this is undone in his laterappearances.

-The Riddler as well.
+The Riddler.
 Pre-TNBA, he was the main villain of three appearances and could only be bested by Batman and Robin after many taxing challenges and ingenuity on their part.
 In every TNBA appearance he is a cameo at best, and easily defeated with a few well-placed punches, hardly receiving any lines.

 Wangst: "I am the Night" has this bad.
 It starts with Batman sitting in the Batcave wondering if he makes a difference, before going to put roses on the place where his parents were killed, which get messed up and freak Batman out.
 Then, when Gordon gets shot in a bad sting operation, Batman blames himself, points out that Gordon is the same age as his father when he was shot, mopes around the cave for three days, and goes into 10-Minute Retirement.
 It takes pep talks from Robin, Alfred, and Gordon to snap him out of it.